d-stephenson/d-stephenson.github.io/_posts/2021-03-19-journal-four-dat602.md

 - Admin Update Player
 - Admin Remove Player

+The CRUD table has been created in a spreadsheet as this makes it easier to update and change then it would otherwise be in a word table for example.

 <i>References</i>

 What is CRUD?
 Explaining CRUD Operations. (n.d.).
 Sumo Logic.
 Retrieved March 7, 2021, from https://www.sumologic.com/glossary/crud/